10 Days from Casablanca: A Journey Through Morocco

 After a traditional Berber buffet breakfast, We start our journey through the Draa valley and over the Low Atlas Mountains, Until you see the Draa valley, you can’t fully appreciate the amazing feat of Morocco’s existence.
 Before the Almoravids could conquer territory all the way up to Barcelona, and Saadians could monopolize the sugar trade, first they had to get past unassailable gorges, mud-brick watchtowers, and fiercely autonomous oases.
 Yet this desert landscape still seems wildly adventurous.

-After crossing the Ait Sawen pass over the Low Atlas Mountains, we would reach our Guest House in Ouarzazate, Dinner, and overnight.
+After crossing the Ait Sawen pass over the Low Atlas Mountains, we would reach our Guest House in Ouarzazate, have Dinner, and overnight.

 DAY 8: OUARZAZATE – CINEMA STUDIOS – KASBAH OF AIT BENHADDOU – TELOUET - TIZI N TICHKA PASS - MARRAKESH

-After the Breakfast at Riad, we head to visit the Cinema Studios in Ouarzazate known as ‘Ouallywood’ movie studios.
-It provides a compelling, exotic setting for a film set in Tibet, Ancient Rome, Somalia, and Egypt, making for a sufficient summary.
+After Breakfast at Riad, we head to visit the Cinema Studios in Ouarzazate known as ‘Ouallywood’ movie studios.
+It provides a compelling, fascinating setting for a film set in Tibet, Ancient Rome, Somalia, and Egypt, making for a sufficient summary.
 Ait Ben Haddou is a great example of one of the few UNESCO World Heritage Sites in Morocco.
 If you’ve seen Gladiator, Alexander, or Lawrence of Arabia, the setting for all these movies, might sound familiar.